|

 Rene Clarot (Belgian, 1882-1972) Oil on canvas, signed: “Clarot R” and dated: “1907”.
 A post-impressionist painter of marines and landscapes, Clarot worked in oils, watercolors and pastels.
 He was a student at the Academy of Brussels from 1896-1905.
 Upon completion of his studies, he traveled frequently to France and Germany.
 He eventually became well known for his numerous paintings of the ports of Brittany.
 He exhibited extensively and was considered a member of the “L’essor” circle.
 In 1967, the gallery l’Escalier in Brussels devoted an exhibit to a retrospective of his work.
 Clarot is listed in in Dictionnaire des Peintres, Sculpteurs, Dessinateurs, et Graveurs by Bénézit.

-Painting size: 12” x 23.75”
+Painting size: 12” x 23.75” Young Girl at the Spring

 |